utshomax/postman-docs/src/pages/docs/administration/domain-verification-and-capture/enable-domain-capture.md

 > To transfer an existing user's collections and environments from their earlier teams to their new team, [contact Postman support](#contacting-support-to-manage-accounts).

-For more details about the effects of enabling domain capture, see [Domain capture FAQs](/docs/administration/domain-verification-and-capture/domain-capture-support-and-faqs/).
+For more details on the effects of enabling domain capture, see [Domain capture FAQs](/docs/administration/domain-verification-and-capture/domain-capture-support-and-faqs/).

 > If users experience any issues when moving to your Postman team, reach out to [Postman support](https://www.postman.com/support/).